 According to the Ontario Native Literacy Project, the Ojibwe (or Anishnabeg) peoples called it Mnidoons Giizis, the Big Spirit Moon or Blue Moon.
 (This is not the same as the "blue moon" that is a second full moon in a single calendar month).
 The Cree called it the Thithikopiwipisim, or Hoar Frost Moon.

 In the Pacific Northwest, the Haida called December's full moon the Snow Moon, or Ta'aaw Kungaay, while the Tlingit called it Shanáx Dís, meaning "unborn seals are getting hair," according to the Tlingit Moon and Tide Teaching Resource published by the University of Alaska at Fairbanks.

 Among the Hopi, whose ceremonial life revolved around the lunar and solar cycles, the lunation just before the winter solstice was the Sparrow-Hawk moon, as noted by Janet Sharp of Washburn University in her study of Hopi mathematical concepts and teaching that appeared in the February 2015 edition of the Journal of Mathematical Culture.

 In the Southern Hemisphere, December is during the summer, and the Māori of New Zealand described the lunar months in November to December as Hakihea, meaning "birds are now sitting in their nests," according to the Encyclopedia of New Zealand.

 In China's traditional lunar calendar, the December lunation is the 11th month of the year.
 Called Dōngyuè, meaning "winter month," it marks the winter solstice.
-(The month actually begins on Dec.
-6, because the lunar and solar calendars fall out of sync).